qatodev/ruum-ta/README.md

 ### setup:
 - in terminal `cd /to/localfolder/` where `ruum-ta` folder will be created
 - `git pull https://github.com/qatodev/ruum-ta.git`
-- npm install
+- `npm install`
-- npm test run
+- `npm run test:chrome` || `npm run test:chrome:headless`
 - test credentials used in tests are available in tasks.js file

-Any assumptions you made:
+### Assumptions:

 #### A general comment on Selectors.
 Would be great to have accessibility identifiers for all elements (where it makes sense).
 They would improve app accessibility as well as testability.

 #### The scenario that was requested
-(with small additions) is in tests/Tasks/tasks-smoke.test.js This scenario is very basic and didn't allow me to go deeper into creating the automation framework.
+(with small additions) is located in `tests/Tasks/tasks-smoke.test.js` This scenario is very basic and didn't allow me to go deeper into creating the automation framework.

 #### Enhanced framework
-Therefore, I created another scenario here tests/Tasks/tasks-regression.test.js it is an e2e scenarios that takes advantage of functions and methods that I additionally created for more flexibility and reusability.
+Therefore, I created another scenario here `tests/Tasks/tasks-regression.test.js` it is an e2e scenarios that takes advantage of functions and methods that I additionally created for more flexibility and reusability.
 - All elements are described in Pages.
 - All functions and methods are located in components
 - Big chunks of features are in separate folders e.g Tasks tests and components.
 The reason is that the functions and tests can be separated in multiple files for easier framework maintenance and more optimal tests organization.